cflynn07/CodeIgniterInternationalizationUtility/README.md

 Description
 -----------
 Once upon a time, I built a consumer-web type application on top of PHP/CodeIgniter that needed to be multi-lingual.
 I wrote this script to assist in taking manageable spreadsheets of translations, and convert them into CodeIgniter specific language files for use in the application.
+This script will take this table (https://docs.google.com/spreadsheet/ccc?key=0AqftDBmFCH7BdDZYQnNnQUVQU1g5c0NKXzQ1bkJ1OGc&usp=sharing) of keys & translations, and convert it into the less manageable codeigniter translation files meant for the 'lang' folder in your project directory. (output dir contains examples)

 Examples in use:
 ----------------